-It’s more than enough space for any home grill fans, and also big enough to satisfy everyone should you have a BBQ party.
-Camp Chef have also moved the smoke stack to the rear of the chamber, allowing you so much more room to work with.
+It’s more than enough space for most barbecue buffs and can cook for a crowd.
+Camp Chef has moved its smokestack to the rear of the chamber, allowing you so much more room to work with.

-Further to this, it has a series of rib and warming racks that sit just above the main grilling area.
-These function by allowing you extra space to rest food and keep it warm, or use the added grates to smoke food.
+The SmokePro’s warming racks sit just above the main grates, providing extra space to warm and rest food on, or presents added space for smoking food.
 With these racks included it offers a huge total cooking area of 811 square inches.
-This additional space can be used for smoking classic BBQ meats like ribs, beer can chicken, or whole turkeys.

 With any pellet smoker we want to be able to have the same level of temperature control that we’d have on a gas grill or kitchen oven.
 The temperature controller that Camp Chef PG24 gives us exactly that.
 It’s easy to use, and its temperature controls enough range and flexibility to allow you to smoke anything you want.

 As is becoming more and more standard, the digital thermostat control allows you to program in your desired temperature.
 This allows you to easily reach the 225°F-250°F temperature range that we often try to aim for.
 If you want to take things up a notch for grilling or searing, then you can bring it up to 500°F easily.

 None of this comes at the cost of even smoking temperatures though thanks to its convection fan, which helps reduce cold spots and flare ups.

 This program setting allows you to set and forget in the truest sense of the phrase.
 With the temperature set you can leave the smoker to do its thing.